 Risk-Based Approach, shortly known as RBA, is one of the most widely used statements in anti-money laundering (AML) and compliance.
 Every year millions of dollars are laundered through financial institutions.
 The source of money laundered in money laundering is severe crimes such as terrorist financing, corruption, bribery, drug trafficking, human trafficking, and arms trafficking.
 Therefore, financial institutions are at great risk against some crimes and have to take precautions.

 An anti-money laundering compliance program for businesses is now mandatory for organizations at risk.
 Regulators gave organizations some mandatory obligations to effectively combat financial crimes.
 In addition, audits made by regulators to organizations have increased in recent years, and organizations that do not meet AML obligations have been given heavy fines and administrative fines.
 In 2019, 58 AML fines were issued by regulators worldwide, and the total amount of the penalty was $ 8.14 billion.
 The amount of penalties in 2019 is twice the amount and almost twice the value of fines imposed in 2018 when 29 fines of $ 4.27 billion were imposed.
 It demonstrates to us that organizations are now undergoing more detailed audits.
-With the participation of players such as cryptocurrency exchanges, online gaming, and online gambling into the market, regulations, audits, and penalties will inevitably increase in the following years.
+With the participation of players such as cryptocurrency exchanges, online gaming, and online gambling in the market, regulations, audits, and penalties will inevitably increase in the following years.

-In this article, we have already told you that companies with AML compliance requirements must have an AML program, should know compliance meaning, and implement it.
+In this article, we have already told you that companies with AML compliance requirements must have an AML program, should know the compliance meaning, and implement it.
 AML program, compliance program, or AML compliance program...
 Their naming can differ from organization to organization.
 But the common point in all of them is a "risk-based approach."
 Regulators operating in the field of AML, primarily FATF and the European Union, recommend and enforce a risk-based approach for institutions to effectively combat financial crimes.
 The simplest definition of the risk-based Approach is that the organization performs AML controls based on the organization's risk perception and the risk level of customers.